We may receive compensation when you click on links to products from our partners.

 “You’ve probably been told that your resume is the most important document in your job search (and it is).
 But if you want to stand out from the competition, you need more than a great-looking resume.
 In the end, only qualified candidates will get called for an interview, and only those that know how to interview will get the job.” – The Best Resume Does Not Always Mean You Will Get the Job

-In short, if you’re applying to a government job, it’s a safe bet you won’t need a designer resume.
+In short, if you’re applying for a government job, it’s a safe bet you won’t need a designer resume.

 When to Get Creative